Von Hippel-Lindau disease is caused by mutations in a gene.

 If findings suggest the disorder, various tests are done to check for tumors and other abnormalities:

-Computed tomography (CT) Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more or magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more of the brain and spine
+Computed tomography (CT) Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more or magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more of the brain and spine

 Von Hippel-Lindau disease is diagnosed when one of the following is present: